Office Burger: No-modification policy

 Sang Yoon has a no-modification policy for the Office Burger that will not allow substitutions or add-ons of any kind such as ketchup.
 When asked about the no ketchup Office Burger policy Yoon explained "It just doesn't need ketchup.
 I didn't realize that would be so controversial."

 The no-modification policy applies to all food served at Father's Office.

 Delivery

 In 2020, it was announced that the Office Burger would now be available for home delivery.

 Reviews

+Esquire magazine called the Office Burger "one of the best burgers in the world."

-Bon Appétit magazine said "Yes, it's messy.
+Bon Appétit magazine said, "Yes, it's messy.
 Yes, it's a little dated.
 (Father's Office has been serving up this burger since 2000.)
 And yes, my stomach hurts after wolfing down the whole thing in a matter of minutes.
-But also: None of that matters because the Office Burger is perfect.
+But also: None of that matters because the Office Burger is perfect."